UNLV campus tragedy:

 In any emergency involving physical harm or a threat to life, please call 911 (9-911 from a campus phone) or contact the University of Nevada, Reno Police Department Dispatch at (775) 334-2677 immediately.

 If you are experiencing a psychological crisis, you can call or walk into Counseling Services during our normal business hours.
 Let the receptionist know you are requesting a same-day crisis appointment.
-A counselor will briefly meet with you to determine the best course of action (scheduling an intake appointment with you, referring you to other resources, etc.).
+A counselor will briefly meet with you to determine the best course of action (scheduling a same-day session with you, referring you to other resources, etc.).

 If you are experiencing a crisis and it is after our normal business hours, please call (775) 297-8315.